According to the Skin Cancer Foundation, 1 in 5 Americans will get skin cancer in their lifetime. We wanna change that.

 Apply & Reapply

-While the exact amount of sunscreen we use varies from person to person, we try and err on the side of applying generously (aka don’t be afraid to slather it on).
-Remember to cover your ears, nose, chest, and hands too.
+How much is the right amount of sunscreen to use?
+We try and err on the side of applying generously - which is about 2-3 tablespoons.
+Don’t be afraid to slather it on.

 Reapplying sunscreen throughout the day is also super important.
 As a rule of thumb, we apply every 2 hours and after sweating, towel-drying, surfing, cannonballing and the like to help SPF do what it does best.